AgazW/Seq-Pip/README.md

 # Seq-Pip
-Pipeline for Sequence Alignment
+Pipeline for Sequence Alignment creates a pipeline of different sequence alignment tools such as bowtie, tophat, cufflink(cuffcomp, cuffdiff, cuffmerge).

-Create a pipeline of different sequence alignment tools such as bowtie, tophat, cufflink(cuffcomp, cuffdiff, cuffmerge).
+More coming soon....